 Why it may be difficult to establish a link with Vikram Lander

-Bengaluru, Sep 09: ISRO is continuing its efforts to restore link with Chandrayaan-2's lander 'Vikram', but experts say time is running out and possibility of re-establishing communication looks "less and less probable."
+Bengaluru, Sep 09: ISRO is continuing its efforts to restore a link with Chandrayaan-2's lander 'Vikram', but experts say time is running out and the possibility of re-establishing communication looks "less and less probable."

-Chairman of Indian Space Research Organisation K Sivan said on Saturday that the space agency will try to establish link with the lander for 14 days.
+Chairman of Indian Space Research Organisation (ISRO) K Sivan said on Saturday that the space agency will try to establish a link with the lander for 14 days.

-After lander Vikram was located on the lunar surface by Chandrayaan-2's on-board cameras on Sunday, he reiterated that those efforts would continue.
+After lander Vikram was located on the lunar surface by Chandrayaan-2's onboard cameras on Sunday, he reiterated that those efforts would continue.

 Chandrayaan 2: Vikram Lander was half a kilometre away from intended touchdown point